 The second stage of our journey involved finding another bus – this time heading to Dambulla.
 From there we would take another bus to Sigiriya.
 Our plan was to spend 2 nights at the Paradise Inn Sigiriya guesthouse, not far from the Lion Rock.

-Using this address as our temporary base, we should have easy access to the Dambulla Cave Temple and possibly Polonnaruwa, as well as the nearby Lion Rock.
+Using the Paradise Inn as our temporary base, we should have easy access to the Dambulla Cave Temple and possibly Polonnaruwa, as well as the nearby Lion Rock.
 It all depended on making the best use of our limited time, and of course the weather…

-I had contacted the owner of the Paradise Inn Sigiriya guesthouse by email 2 weeks before arrival and confirmed our booking for 2 nights.
-Once in Sri Lanka, and 6 hours before reaching the Guesthouse.
+I had contacted the owner of the Paradise Inn guesthouse by email 2 weeks before arrival and confirmed our booking for 2 nights.

-We finally arrived in Sigiriya around 4:30pm in the afternoon.
-After a short trek with our ruksacks, we saw a signpost for our Paradise Inn Sigiriya guesthouse.
+We finally arrived in Sigiriya around 4:30 pm in the afternoon.
+After a short trek with our rucksacks, we saw a signpost for the Paradise Inn guesthouse.
 It was located down a narrow track from the main road.
 The rain was now coming down fairly heavily.

 Milton’s Paradise Inn

 In this case, the wife offered us an unused empty storeroom with just a bed in the middle.
 For toilet and washing facilities, she walked us 60 yards through a muddy garden to a small stone outdoor loo and open-air garden shower (and I mean “open”).
 This, for a reduced price of 1,800 rupees.
 By now it was dusk and had started to pour down, so our options were rapidly becoming limited.